overviewer/Minecraft-Overviewer/README.txt

 world directory.
 When you generate a new image of the same world, it will only re-render chunks that have changed, speeding things up a lot.

-If you want to delete these images, to save space or perhaps you've changed texture packs, run the renderer.py script with the -d flag:
+If you want to delete these images, run the renderer.py script with the -d flag:

     python renderer.py -d <Path to World>